bidya7890/Ecommerce_final_project/README.md

 Project Management : Discussion and Dividing the Task

 On Jira we used Scrum for agile project management methodology.
-Raised 2 epics for team members dividing sub-parts of backends and making frontend.
+Raised 2 epics and 2 sprints for team members dividing sub-parts of backends and making frontend.

 The tools and frameworks we have used are : Django, Rest Framework,  MySql, React, Css.